Swim for Life Letter

 - Regular physical activity in childhood and adolescence improves strength and endurance, helps build healthy bones and muscles, helps control weight, reduces anxiety and stress, increases self-esteem, and may improve blood pressure and cholesterol levels.4

-Swim for Life, a nonprofit organization, was recently formed by local community members who have a passion for enriching the lives of young people in our community.
+Swim for Life, a nonprofit organization, was formed by local community members who have a passion for enriching the lives of young people in our community.
 Its mission is to make young people safer in the water.
 To that end, we would like for you to know about our exciting partnership with Snohomish Aquatic Center.

 The Snohomish Aquatic Center strives to provide a FUN environment in which children can play, learn, and grow, with safety being the primary focus.
 The progressive learn-to-swim program is designed to help swimmers of all ability levels become safe and proficient in the water, teach essential water safety skills, include opportunities for in-session advancement, and work around busy schedules.
 The skills learned will carry throughout the lives of many, ensuring healthy and safe habits.

-For details on how to enroll your 2nd grader in group lessons at Snohomish Aquatic Center, please see the FAQs.
+For details on how to enroll your 2nd or 3rd grader in group lessons at Snohomish Aquatic Center, please see the FAQs.
 Please contact the Snohomish Aquatic Center at 360-568-8030 with any questions or concerns.

 1 "Unintentional Drowning: Get the Facts."
 Centers for Disease Control and Prevention.
 October 24, 2014.
 Accessed May 26, 2015. http://www.cdc.gov/HomeandRecreationalSafety/Water-Safety/waterinjuries-factsheet.html.